hermansb/SentimentAnalysis/readme.md

 The application takes a keyword or hashtag, connects to Twitter to get a stream of matching tweets, and runs those tweets through a sentiment-analysis module to produce a sentiment score.

-You can play with an instance of the application running at http://simplesentimentanalysis.mybluemix.net/
+You can play with an instance of the application running on <a href="http://simplesentimentanalysis.mybluemix.net/" target="_blank">Bluemix</a>.

 Deploy this application to Bluemix by clicking the button below: